addap/master-thesis/documents/draft/main.md

 <!-- What is CQS and how does Eio use it? -->

 CQS [ref] is a formally verified implementation of a synchronization primitive which allows execution contexts to stop execution until signalled.
-The nature of the execution context is kept abstract but it must support stopping and resuming execution.
+The nature of the execution context is kept abstract but it must support stopping execution and resuming with some value.
 In the case of Eio an execution context is an Eio fiber but nevertheless CQS works across multiple threads, so fibers can use CQS to synchronize with fibers running in another thread.
 Eio uses a custom version of CQS adapted from the paper [ref] in the form of the `Broadcast` module from section 1.
 In this section we mainly describe the behavior of Eio's _customized CQS_ (or `Broadcast` module), highlight differences to the _original CQS_, and discuss how we adapted the verification of the original CQS for our case study.